 When Sylvia found herself pregnant with their first child, Frieda, she and Ted returned to London.
 There, in 1960, her first poetry collection, The Colossus and Other Poems, was published.
 Some of the poems contained in it had been previously submitted to magazines and rejected because the editors found them to be too strange and disturbing.
 The year after her first poetry book was published, Sylvia, then pregnant with her second child, suffered a miscarriage.
 In 1962, she became pregnant again and gave birth to a son, Nicholas.

-A month after The Bell Jar was published, Sylvia Plath committed suicide by sealing herself in her kitchen, plunging her head into the oven, and turning on the gas.
+A month after The Bell Jar was published, Sylvia Plath committed suicide at the age of 30.
+She sealed herself in her kitchen, plunged her head into the oven, and turned on the gas.
 Family, friends, and scholars believe that Sylvia's suicide was the result of a combination of factors.
 She suffered from mental illness (most likely bipolar disorder), she was devastated by her father's death and her own miscarriage, and she suffered at the hands of an unfaithful and physically abusive husband whom she still loved.
 Six years after Sylvia's death, her husband's mistress, Assia Wevill, committed suicide herself - the same way that Sylvia did - after murdering her daughter.
 Sylvia's son Nicholas Hughes, a biologist, would commit suicide later at the age of 47 after suffering from depression.
 Her daughter Frieda Hughes would go on to become a poet, painter, and children's book writer.